 Gooey pumpkin pie rice krispie treats with a simple white chocolate drizzle.

-Today you’re getting the real deal.
-Real pumpkin puree mixed with melted marshmallow, a whole lotta cinnamon spice and everything nice.
-Topped with a pretty white chocolate swirl and a pumpkin for good measure.
+Today we’re mixing real pumpkin puree with melted marshmallow, and plenty of pumpkin-y spices.
+Top with a pretty white chocolate swirl and a pumpkin candy for good measure.
 These are a fun & easy Halloween dessert!

-While I’ve thrown pumpkin into just about everything from classic pumpkin muffins to tasty pumpkin coffee creamer, I’ve yet to add my favorite autumn ingredient into a rice krispie treat.
-Another love of mine!
-Easy and thoughtless to whip up, rice krispie treats have been a go-to staple in my kitchen for years.
-There’s no science behind ’em.
-Melt, stir, press, done.
+While I’ve thrown pumpkin into just about everything from classic pumpkin muffins to tasty pumpkin coffee creamer, I’ve yet to add my favorite autumn ingredient to a rice krispie treat.
+Easy to whip up, rice krispie treats have been a go-to staple in my kitchen for years.
+There’s no science behind them—melt, stir, press, done.

 If you want to add some pizazz to your dessert, start with rice krispies and marshmallows.

 I find that blotting the moisture out of the pumpkin works the best and will prevent your treats from getting soggy.
-There is SO much moisture in pumpkin puree, so you want a lot of it out.
-What I usually do is explained below in the recipe, but here it is: measure 1/4 cup of pumpkin puree (fresh or canned) and then blot it between two paper towels to rid some excess moisture.
+There is SO much moisture in pumpkin puree and it won’t do your cereal treats any favors.
+Measure 1/4 cup of pumpkin puree (fresh or canned) and then blot it between two paper towels to rid some excess moisture.
 I use this tried-and-true trick when making pumpkin chocolate chip cookies, pumpkin oatmeal cookies, and pumpkin snickerdoodles too.

-Another tip proven beneficial is to allow the pumpkin/marshmallow mixture to cool before adding in the rice krispies.
+My 2nd tip is to allow the pumpkin/marshmallow mixture to cool before adding in the rice krispies.
 Usually you can add the cereal right into the hot melted marshmallow, but you’ll want today’s mixture to slightly cool and thicken back up before the cereal goes in.
-Get it?
-Got it.
-Good.
-Moving on…

 Gooey pumpkin pie Rice Krispie treats with a simple white chocolate drizzle.
 An easy fall treat!